tkottai-hoshin/gmail-sorter-agent/README.md

 Second node (apply_label) → Takes that category and actually puts the label on the email in Gmail

+Fetch email → Classify email → Apply label → Done

+LangGraph manages:

+1 The state (email_id, subject, body, category, etc.)
+2 The order of steps
+3 Passing data from one step to the next

+Feature ~ What it means
+Stateful- Remembers information between steps Controllable - You decide the exact flow
+Reliable - Better for production than free-form agents Supports cycles - Can loop if needed
+Human-in-the-loop - Can pause and ask a human for approval

 Tech Stack:

 - LangGraph